Home » Recipes » How to make a Matcha Latte with Adaptogen Powders

 step 4 >> sweetener

 I have a sweet tooth and always sweeten my matcha.
-My sweetener of choice is monk fruit extract, which is an alternative to stevia.
-What I like about monk fruit extract is that it doesn't have that weird aftertaste that stevia sometimes does and the one I use is 100% pure (no additives or preservatives).
+My sweetener of choice is monk fruit extract, which I use as an alternative to stevia.
+I like it because it doesn’t have the aftertaste that stevia sometimes has, and the one I use is 100% pure.

 If you'd rather go with something like maple syrup or honey, those are both lovely.
 OR if you're feeling happy with the flavor as is, you could just leave it out completely!